seed-rs/seed/README.md

 [macros]( https://doc.rust-lang.org/book/appendix-04-macros.html) to simplify syntax.

 ### Elements, attributes, styles, and events.
-When passing your layout to Rebar, attributes for DOM elements (eg id, class, src etc), styles (eg display, color, font-size), and events (eg onclick, contextmenu, dblclick) are passed to DOM-macros (like div!{}) using unique types.
+When passing your layout to Seed, attributes for DOM elements (eg id, class, src etc), styles (eg display, color, font-size), and events (eg onclick, contextmenu, dblclick) are passed to DOM-macros (like div!{}) using unique types.